 Take advantage of employee feedback, too.
-With economic uncertainty ahead, employees are just as invested in your company’s success (and their continued employment) as you are.
-As such, they may have ideas to boost revenue or cut costs, and they can be critical in both attracting and retaining clients.
+Employees are just as invested in your company’s success (and their continued employment) and may have ideas to help your business stay relevant as we work toward a new normal.

 Embrace the competition

 Finally, talk to other business owners.
 According to Wells Fargo’s research, many small business owners seek out advice from their peers.
-Because the crisis has fostered a sense of community among business owners, there may be a greater than normal inclination to help one another through the crisis.
+Continue to take advantage of the sense of community fostered by the crisis.

-Just remember that joining together with other local businesses doesn’t mean you have to stop competing or innovating.
+Just remember that joining together with other local businesses as you navigate toward a post-crisis world doesn’t mean you have to stop competing or innovating.
 One idea to consider: Look at similar businesses in other cities and states.
-If you run a law firm in Arizona, consider how law firms in Iowa or Texas are navigating the crisis.
-It’s possible you’ll find ideas to innovate or lessons on how to react if the COVID-19 situation changes in your area.
+If you run a law firm in Arizona, consider how law firms in Iowa or Texas are attracting and retaining new clients.
+It’s possible you’ll find ideas to innovate or lessons on how to shift from crisis mode to a growth mindset.

 Small businesses are the backbone of the U.S. economy.
 They provide half of U.S. jobs and the majority of American consumers shop at a small business at least once a week.
 That means the community created by small business is essential to how we live and function.
 Business owners have an opportunity now to solidify that community in a way that benefits not just small business, but the country as a whole.